Apply Now for IT-Ready Technical Support at Our Online Campus

 Summer Evening Session/Term 1: July 13 - October 30; Applications are due June 13

-Our classroom-based sessions of IT-Ready Technical Support which are for 8 weeks with instruction from 9am-4pm Monday-Friday have moved online in response to the new coronavirus (COVID-19) outbreak.
+Our classroom-based sessions of IT-Ready Technical Support which are for 8 weeks with live instruction from 9am-4pm Monday-Friday have moved online in response to the new coronavirus (COVID-19) outbreak.
 Those classes retain the same hours online.
-But through our Online Campus, we also are launching another version of our curriculum which extends over 16 weeks but with classes in only three-hour sessions per day as noted above.
+But through our Online Campus, we also have another version of our curriculum which extends over 16 weeks but with classes in only three-hour sessions per day as noted above.

-Applications for the Online Campus classes are open to residents of these 32 states: AK, AZ, CT, DE, FL, HI, ID, IL, IN, KS, KY, LA, MA, ME, MN, MS, NE, NH, NJ, NY, NC, OH, PA, SC, SD, TN, TX, VT, VA, WA, WV and WY.
+Applications for our classes are open to residents of these states: AK, AZ, CA, CT, DE, FL, HI, ID, IL, IN, KS, KY, LA, MA, ME, MN, MS, NE, NH, NJ, NY, NC, OH, PA, SC, SD, TN, VT, VA, WA, WV and WY.
 Other states and territories will be added in the future.

 Students are required to be on time every day; the program allows only one absence and three tardies.
 Employers expect their staff to be on time, and we expect the same of our students in order to prepare you for your tech career.